justintv/Twitch-API/API.md

 ## OAuth 2

-[OAuth 2][] is an authentication protocol designed to make accessing user accounts easy and secure.
+[OAuth 2][] is an authentication protocol designed to make accessing user accounts from third party clients easy and secure.
+An `access_token` given to your application allows you to perform actions on behalf of an authenticated Twitch user.

+There are two ways to get access tokens, a browser-based flow for use on most applications, and a password credentials flow, which works best on embedded applications which aren't able to integrate a browser (hardware streaming products, game consoles).
+The rest of this section covers the browser-based flow.

 Before you can handle user authorization in your app, register a [client application][].
 The specified `redirect_uri` will receive the result of all client authorizations in JSON: either an access token or a failure message.